 BIO: Sam Gould, PhD

 As a young man Sam read works by Dietrich Bonhoeffer and became infatuated with studying theology.
 Over the next 45 years he acquired a broad knowledge of Christian theology.
-In 2012 Sam published his first book, Faith Beyond Mere Belief, which integrates material from the theological, sociological and psychological literature.
+In 2012 Sam published his first theologically focused book entitled Faith Beyond Mere Belief, which integrates material from the theological, sociological and psychological literature.
 In 2017 he published his second book, Being Christian in the Twenty-First Century.
 Both books are available in paperback and kindle versions on Amazon websites in the U.S, Canada, United Kingdom and Australia.
 Currently Sam is working on a book of poetry he has tentatively titled Thought Sketches.
-This work in process is available on this website.
+This work in process and is available on this website.

-Sam and his wife, Elaine, will celebrate 56 years of marriage this year.
+Sam and his wife, Elaine, will celebrate 57 years of marriage this year.
 They have three grown sons and daughter-in-laws who have blessed them with eight grandchildren, four boys and four girls.
 They split their time between living in the inspiring mountains of Colorado and the spiritual aura of Santa Fe, New Mexico.